Directed by: Denis Villeneuve || Produced by: Shawn Levy, Dan Levine, Aaron Ryder, David Linde

 These visuals are aided by terrific pacing and a great atmospheric score from Icelandic composer Johann Johannsson.
 Music swells whenever Amy Adams (and thus, the audience) encounter a new part of the alien ship, the aliens themselves, or their technology, but in a way that feels deliberate without being on-the-nose.
 The film clocks in at an admirable 116 minutes, allowing time for the major characters to breathe without overstaying their welcome.

-Perhaps the only elements of the movie I flat-out did not like were the design of the aliens and the few instances of narration by Amy Adams.
-Though the look of the extraterrestrials wasn’t a major point of the film, I still found them unimaginative at best and dull at worst, which took away from some of the later interactions with them.
+Perhaps the only elements of the movie I did not like were the design of the aliens and the few instances of narration by Amy Adams.
+Though the look of the extraterrestrials wasn’t a major point of the film, I still found them unimaginative at best and dull at worst, which took away some of the emotional weight from the later interactions with them.
 Adams’ voiceovers are also one of the few times the movie descends into cheesy territory, and I thought they were unnecessary given the informative, beautiful visuals.

-I regret that Arrival was not the slam-dunk sci-fi feature I was hoping for, personally, but at this point I’m resigned to the fact that no film will be unless the Alien franchise get a proper sequel.
+I regret that Arrival was not the slam-dunk sci-fi feature I was hoping for, personally, but at this point I’m resigned to the fact that no film will be unless the Alien franchise gets a proper sequel.
 Arrival, while not Dennis Villeneuve’s best film, is another solid project from the versatile filmmaker, which bodes well for his upcoming Blade Runner (1982) sequel.
-Given that the man can handle everything from cross-cultural dramas to crime dramas to science-fiction films in numerous languages, and has helped teach the general public what the latter type of films actually are, I see nothing but good things for the future of his career.
+Given that his skilled execution seems to scale with the budgets he’s given, that the man can handle everything from cross-cultural tragedies to crime dramas to science-fiction films in numerous languages, and has helped teach the general public what the latter type of films actually are, I see nothing but good things for the future of his career.

 SUMMARY & RECOMMENDATION: Arrival is the true, down-to-earth (pun intended) science-fiction movie that Trekkies and hard sci-fi fans have been waiting for.
 Much of the film plays like an extended Star Trek episode, and for the most part, that is a good thing.
 I would be surprised if Amy Adams didn’t receive another Academy Award nomination for her lead performance here, and it’s nice to see Jeremy Renner return to sidestream genre films.
 Wrap all that up in a solid, well paced screenplay with minimalist yet reliable special FX, and you’re all set.